roopekoo/Kinect3D/2.Filters/ClusterExtraction/README.md

 ## Examples
 ./ClusterExtraction PlanarFiltered.pcd
-- Finds clusters with point distance of 0.01, min cluster size of 100 points and max cluster size of 25000
+- Finds clusters with a point distance of 0.01, min cluster size of 100 points, and max cluster size of 25000

 ./ClusterExtraction PlanarFiltered.pcd 0.02
 - Finds clusters with point distance of 0.02 and default cluster size limits.